Poem of the Week Series

 - We accept only poems that have not yet been published online.
 If your poem is selected and it is posted on social media, we ask that you take it down prior to publishing.

 - Please do not include any identifying information with the poems themselves.
 Do check to make sure your name is not in the name of the document file.

 - Simultaneous submissions are OK, but please notify us immediately if the poem is accepted elsewhere.

 - In terms of structure, poems with fairly short lines without complex formatting are the most compatible with our publishing and email platforms.
 Though there is no specific line limit, poems of no more than 30 lines tend to work best here.

-- Please note: If we choose to include your poem as part of the series, we'll need a bit more information from you and about you so that we can properly categorize your poem within our online social justice poetry database, The Quarry.
-A link to a short form will be sent to you if your poem is used.
+- Please note: If we choose to include your poem as part of the series, we'll need a bit more information from you and about you so that we can properly categorize your poem within the online social justice poetry database, The Quarry.
+A form link will be sent to you if your poem is used.

 - Mailed and Emailed Submissions: Except for special circumstances we are aware of in advance, we do not accept mailed submissions.
 If you have a circumstance that makes it difficult for you to utilize Submittable, please contact us for instructions on how to email your submission.
 It is important that we know about your situation before receiving your mailed or emailed entry.
 Please allow sufficient time for your submission to be received.